mkarroqe/amq7-broker-workshop/labs/lab04-configuring-a-queue.md

    ```

 1. Start the broker or restart in case it’s already running.
-1. Test the new created queue using running the following command in two (2) diferent terminal consoles
+1. Test the new created queue using running the following command in two (2) diferent terminal consoles from `instances/mybroker/bin`

    ```sh
    $ ./artemis consumer --destination queue://testQueue --message-count 5